 If you want emails to convert, you can’t rely on copying what everybody else does

 We all know there are thousands of companies online writing blog posts, trying email templates, and A/B testing subject headers to within an inch of their lives.
-Yet writing an email that sells your product or service takes more than a template.
+Yet writing an email that sells your product or service takes more than an email template.

 There are three different approaches to writing emails you can use to convert customers more organically: